judasgutenberg/Esp8266_RemoteControl/README.md

 }
 </code>

-This report presents a dropdown for how many days into the past to show a graph of current temperature and hot water temperature proxy data (stored in reserved4 in device_log) coming from an ESP8266 with a thermistor running to a nearby hot water tank:
+This report presents a dropdown for how many days into the past to show a graph of current temperature and hot water temperature proxy data (stored in reserved4 in device_log) coming from (by default) an ESP8266 with a thermistor running to a nearby hot water tank:

 <code>
 {